 Even if I haven't just told you anything new and you already knew these principles: A critical review of your layout makes sense.
 Getting inspired by tried and tested layouts and reception patterns can have an impact on your conversions.

-Part 2: Text and typography - without them everything is nothing
+Text - without typography everything is nothing

-Especially if your website is text-heavy, it makes sense to critically question the typeface.
+Especially if your WordPress website is text-heavy, it makes sense to critically question the typeface.
 Can your users even read the content that you have elaborately produced?

 To this day, in addition to font size and line spacing, the question of whether fonts with or without serifs are easier to read on the screen is regularly discussed in this context.